kilroy-code/rules/README.md

 As it happens, reading a cached value in the current implementation is well within an order of magnitude of an ordinary method call.
 On Chrome or Edge, it appears to currently be a factor of 2 or 3 slower.

-Computing a Rule appears to be about 20-30 times slower.
+Computing a Rule appears to be about 20-30 times slower in most browsers.

 A detailed profiling would, no doubt, take this down further.